Onelinerhub/onelinerhub/curl/sending-request-with-query-string-from-terminal.md

 ```

 - `curl` - base curl command
-- `"` - use quotes to send query strings safely
+- `"https` - use quotes to send query strings safely
 - `?q=` - quotes (`"`) will safely allow to send `?` and `&` symbols